d3vilh/vpntv/README.md

    ### [Raspbian Installation Guide](https://github.com/d3vilh/vpntv-hardware/tree/main/imager-configuration)

 ## VPNTV installation steps
- When you have your Raspberry Pi with Raspbian OS installed and configured, you can start with VPNTV installation steps.
+ When you have your Raspberry Pi with Raspbian OS [installed and configured](https://github.com/d3vilh/vpntv-hardware/tree/main/imager-configuration), you can start with VPNTV installation steps described below:
-  1. Update your Raspberry Pi OS:
+  1. Login on your Raspberry Pi as `vpntv` user and update your Raspberry Pi OS:
      ```shell
      sudo apt-get update && sudo apt-get upgrade -y
      ```